replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on July 19, 2024

 ### New Features {#new-features-v2024-07-19-4}
-* CMX: Added support for port expose using websockets.
+* Adds Compatibility Matrix support for port expose using websockets.

 ## v2024.07.19-0